appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 vi appsettings.json
 ```

 You will see that the `ASPNETCORE_BASE_API_URL` and `ASPNETCORE_REDIS_STREAM_ENDPOINT` values are pre-defined for the Appcircle cloud.

-Change it to your Appcircle server API domain without changing the path and Redis stream endpoint.
+- Change the API URL to your self-hosted server API URL without changing the path.
+- Change the Redis stream endpoint to the URL that's compatible with your installation.

 For example:

 ```json
 {